 Music Junior | Senior Recitals

-Students in the performance track are required to perform a junior and a senior recital.
-Bachelor of Music Education students are required to perform a junior recital.
-Other music majors may petition to perform a junior or senior recital.
-The junior recital requires registration for MU 093 (0 units credit).
-The senior recital requires registration for MU 193 (2 units credit).
+All music majors are required to give a junior recital and may petition to perform a senior recital.
+Students in the performance track are required to perform both a junior and a senior recital.
+The junior recital requires registration for MU-093 (0 units credit).
+The senior recital requires registration for MU-193 (2 units credit).

 - Normally, a junior will perform a half recital assigned by faculty with another student.
 The length of a joint recital should be approximately 75 minutes.
 A senior will perform a full-length recital, approximately 60-70 minutes in length including intermission.